Select Purchase Recommendation Returns

 Investing with The Turnaround Letter

 The Turnaround Letter is a monthly newsletter that makes money for its subscribers by providing investment insight, advice and stock purchase recommendations.
-Written for over 28 years by George Putnam, III, The Turnaround Letter has had the longevity and proven track record necessary to gain the confidence of thousands of investors and industry experts.
+Written for more than 30 years by George Putnam, III, The Turnaround Letter has had the longevity and proven track record necessary to gain the confidence of thousands of investors and industry experts.

 With your subscription you'll receive George’s exclusive "Pick of the Month" along with articles highlighting stocks that have great turnaround potential.
 You’ll also gain access to the entire online archive of Turnaround Letter issues, picks and industry insights.

 Meet George Putnam

 A graduate of both Harvard Law School and Harvard Business School, George first became involved with distressed securities as a corporate bankruptcy attorney in the late 1970's.
 Later he founded New Generation Research, Inc. and started publishing The Turnaround Letter in 1986.

 The 12.19% annualized return (through 7/31/18) on his Turnaround Letter stock recommendations over the last 15 years makes The Turnaround Letter one of the top-performing investment newsletters for that period of the approximately 200 on the market today.
 Putnam has been recognized as USA Today's "Investment Advisor of the Year" and is frequently quoted in numerous financial publications and news outlets including the following: